Gossamer Bio Inc. (GOSS) Shares Up Despite Recent Market Volatility

-Gossamer Bio Inc. (NASDAQ: GOSS)’s stock price has increased by 1.73 compared to its previous closing price of 1.73.
-However, the company has seen a fall of -20.36% in its stock price over the last five trading days.
+Gossamer Bio Inc. (NASDAQ: GOSS)’s stock price has increased by 6.02 compared to its previous closing price of 1.66.
+However, the company has seen a gain of 1.15% in its stock price over the last five trading days.

 Is It Worth Investing in Gossamer Bio Inc. (NASDAQ: GOSS) Right Now?